• Recipes

 Ingredients

-• 800 grams potatoes Cubed into roughly 3 x 2 cm pieces.
-Skins left on if unblemished.
+• 800 grams potatoes (cubed into roughly 3 x 2 cm pieces, skins left on if unblemished - can replace with sweet potatoes)

-• 2 tablespoon vegan Worcester sauce or soy sauce
+• 2 tablespoons vegan Worcester sauce (or replace with soy sauce)

 • 3 tablespoons nutritional yeast flakes